-- to collect, preserve, investigate, document and showcase the enormous wealth and diversity of this State's fauna, geological and meteoritic resources, as well as its social and maritime history, in order to understand and value the past, enhance and attend to the present and respond to the challenges of the future; - to enrich Western Australia's cultural life through a platform of sharing the unique stories of Western Australia's people, land and sea and the State's role in the region and the wider world; - to integrate strategic collection and research activities with exhibitions and public programs that are educational, experiential, exciting, entertaining and innovative; and - to inspire discovery across diverse audiences, offering a forum to engage in debate and question issues that are important to, and impact on, society and the community.
+- to collect, preserve, investigate, document and showcase the enormous wealth and diversity of this State's fauna, geological and meteoritic resources, as well as its social and maritime history, in order to understand and value the past, enhance and attend to the present and respond to the challenges of the future; - to enrich Western Australia's cultural life through a platform of sharing the unique stories of Western Australia's people, land and sea and the State's role in the region and the wider world; - to integrate strategic collection and research activities with exhibitions and public programs that are educational, experiential, exciting, entertaining and innovative; and - to inspire discovery across diverse audiences, offering a forum to engage in debate and question issues that are important to, and impact on, society and the community. - Our vision embraces the development of a New Museum for Western Australia that reflects the extraordinary history, distinctiveness, creativity and diversity of our State and region.
+It will be a place about the past, present and future where stories of Western Australia's people and places are shared in new and innovative ways and visitors encouraged to contribute their thoughts, ideas and experiences.
+The project is more than the redevelopment of the Perth Cultural Centre site, it is about transforming the way we work, both within the organisation and with our diverse audiences around the State.

-Our vision embraces the development of a new Museum for Perth and it will be recognised for the new methodologies used to present information about Western Australia's unique stories - its land, history, people and role in the region - to the world.
-The proposed new Museum will be a hub for communication about the natural sciences, history and Museum practise and development in Western Australia.
-The new Museum will include the infrastructure and resources to support, enhance and complement all other sites of the Western Australian Museum and our programs across the State.
-It will be a place of discovery, discussion and debate about the past and future.
 This is a time of great change and an exciting challenge for the organisation.